Starbucks Pumpkin Spice Latte vs Homemade: A Full Flavor and Nutrition Showdown

 Control Over Ingredients

 One key benefit of making a pumpkin latte at home is the ability to manage the amount of sugar and other additives.
 Do you prefer a pinch of ground cinnamon?
-Is your "go-to spice" grating fresh ginger?
-Do you desire a dash of nutmeg, or does a hint of vanilla pull it all together?
+Is your "go-to spice" fresh ginger?
+Do you love a dash of nutmeg, or does a hint of vanilla pull it all together?
 You can add the spices you want to your very own recipe to wow your taste buds.

 You can also swap out refined sugars for natural sweeteners like maple syrup or honey.
 These sugars help provide a more nuanced sweet drink without the excessive sugar spike.
 Or consider cutting the sugars of your recipe in half so you still have a sweet and pleasant taste without the added calories.

-Using Real Pumpkin Puree
+Using Real Pumpkin

 Customizing Your Pumpkin Spice Latte